Steps to Complete Your Application

 Activities/Interests: In many high schools in the United States, students participate in clubs, sports and community service.
 The Undergraduate Admission Committee understands that out-of-school activities will vary depending on one's culture and education system.
 On this page, please list interests, activities or work experiences that will give the Committee insight into your life and how you have chosen to spend your free time.

-Instructions for completing William & Mary specific questions on both the Common Application and Coalition Application:
+Instructions for completing William & Mary specific questions on the Common Application:

 Name: On all correspondence your name should always be written in the same order.
 Be consistent.
 Students should enter their family name or surname as their "last" name on the application and all supporting documents.
 Non-US citizens should be sure to write their name exactly as it appears on their passport.
 If you apply under one name and send documents and credentials under another, it will result in a delay of the process.